MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/improve-retail-experience.md

 ### Analytics deployment

 Use the Notebooks in the [Analytics_Deployment](https://github.com/microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/tree/main/Analytics_Deployment) folder to complete this solution accelerator.
-After you deploy all the required resources from the [Resource_Deployment](https://github.com/microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/blob/main/Resource_Deployment) folder, follow the instructions in Resource Deployment for the Notebooks.
+After you deploy all the required resources from the [Resource_Deployment](https://github.com/microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/blob/main/Resource_Deployment) folder, follow the instructions in `Resource_Deployment` for the Notebooks.

 ### Application front end web application deployment

-The [Application Front end](https://github.com/microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/tree/main/Application_Frontend_Deployment) folder contains the resources to deploy the front-end web application.
+The [Application_Frontend_Deployment](https://github.com/microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/tree/main/Application_Frontend_Deployment) folder contains the resources to deploy the front-end web application.

 ### Application back end API deployment

-The [Application Back end](https://github.com/microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/tree/main/Application_Backend_Deployment) folder contains the resources for product details.
+The [Application_Backend_Deployment](https://github.com/microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/tree/main/Application_Backend_Deployment) folder contains the resources for product details.
 Manage the products presented to the Azure portal.

 ### Machine learning model building

-The [ML Model Building](https://github.com/microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/tree/main/ML_Model_Building) folder contains the resources for exploring how the model was constructed.
+The [ML_Model_Building](https://github.com/microsoft/Azure-Synapse-Retail-Recommender-Solution-Accelerator/tree/main/ML_Model_Building) folder contains the resources for exploring how the model was constructed.

 ## Customer examples